Mohammed-Ryiad-Eiadeh/A_Modified_BHO_and_BCS_With_Mutation_for_FS_based_on_Modified_Objective_Function/README.md

 [6] Angulo, A.P.; Shin, K. Mrmr+ and Cfs+ feature selection algorithms for high-dimensional data.
 1038 Applied Intelligence 2019, 49, 1954–1967. https://doi.org/10.1007/s10489-018-1381-1.

-# Contact With Authors
+# Contact With The Developer

-Send email to the following authors for any question about this work, and it is our pleasure to ansawer your question.
+Send email to the following developer for any question about this work, and it is my pleasure to ansawer your question.

 Mohammad Aleiadeh, mraleiad@iu.edu or maleiade@purdue.edu

-dr. Mustafa Abdallah, mabdall@iu.edu or abdalla0@purdue.edu

-Note: Authors are arranged alphabetically.